pmgNaWi/Communication/topics.md

 - vocal chords
 - scientific wirting/communication about science
 - world wide communication
-- differences in languages -> javi
+- differences in languages
 - communication of animals  -> lilu
-- communication of plants -> karma
+- communication of plants ->
-- human hearing -> mus
+- human hearing
-- acoustics of football stadiums -> bje
+- acoustics
-- music -> jothy
+- music —> jothy
 - amplification -> alileo
 - transfer of sound through wire
 - nonverbal communication
 - sensoric devices (mashine-human-communication)
-- sign language -> leel

 additionally we will learn to write using the MarkDown format for document formatting.